A Log PSS morphism with applications to Lagrangian embeddings: The Log PSS morphism

 \end{defn} 5 pt

 \begin{lem} The virtual dimension of $\mc{M}(\vec{\v},\alpha_c, x_0)$ is given by

 where $|\alpha t^{\vec{v}}|$ is the grading on log cohomology induced by the holomorphic volume form $\Omega_{M, \mathbf{D}}$ in \eqref{eq:loggrading} (and similarly $|x_0|$ is the grading on orbits induced by $\Omega_{M, \mathbf{D}}$). \end{lem} \begin{proof} This is standard: one notes that at a point $u \in \mc{M}(\vec{\v},\alpha_c, x_0)$, the tangent space to $\mc{M}(\vec{v}, \alpha_c, x_0)$ is the kernel of the linearized operator $\tilde{D}_u'$ corresponding to Floer's equation intersected with the linearization of the constraints \eqref{eq:incidence}, \eqref{eq:eval}.
-Hence, the dimension of the tangent space is the index of $\tilde{D}_u'$ (which is $|x_0| + 2 c_1(u) = |x_0| - \sum_i 2 a_i v_i$), minus the codimension of the constraints imposed ($|\alpha| + \sum_i 2 v_i$). \end{proof} For a generic choice of almost complex structure and when $\operatorname{vdim}(\mc{M}(\vec{\v}, \alpha_c, x_0)) \leq 1$, the moduli space is a manifold of the expected dimension by standard arguments which we defer to Lemmas \ref{lem:transversality} and \ref{lem:submersion}.
-We next show that the PSS moduli space has a suitable compactification provided that the value of the Hamiltonian $H_m^{\lambda}$ is sufficiently big along the symplectization region.
+Hence, the dimension of the tangent space is the index of $\tilde{D}_u'$ (which is $|x_0| + 2 c_1(u) = |x_0| + \sum_i 2 a_i v_i$), minus the codimension of the constraints imposed ($|\alpha| + \sum_i 2 v_i$). \end{proof} For a generic choice of almost complex structure and when $\operatorname{vdim}(\mc{M}(\vec{\v}, \alpha_c, x_0)) \leq 1$, the moduli space is a manifold of the expected dimension, by a standard Sard-Smale argument applied to Lemmas \ref{lem:transversality} and \ref{lem:submersion} (which are deferred to the next subsection).
+We next show that the PSS moduli space has a suitable compactification provided that the value of the Hamiltonian $H_M^{\lambda}$ is sufficiently big along the symplectization region.
 We start with some preparatory lemmas: